 House Bill No. 6477 mandates the Office of the Governor to create a plan by January 1, 2026, for the review and translation of forms and applications necessary for accessing services or benefits from executive branch state agencies.
 This includes vital records and identification documents, which must be translated into the twelve most common non-English languages spoken by individuals with limited-English proficiency in the state, as identified by the latest American Community Survey from the U.S. Census Bureau.

 The bill does not impose any fiscal impact on the state or municipalities, as indicated in the fiscal note.
-Additionally, House Amendment "A" modifies the original bill but maintains the same fiscal implications.
-The act is designed to enhance accessibility for individuals with limited-English proficiency, ensuring they can effectively navigate state services.
+Additionally, House Amendment "A" modifies the original bill but maintains the same requirements regarding the translation and review of state forms for limited-English proficient individuals.
+The act is designed to enhance accessibility to state services for non-English speakers, ensuring that language barriers do not hinder their ability to obtain necessary documentation and benefits.